rsdoiel/r-tag/r-marked/README.md

 it is ready.
 It also uses progressive enhancement so if JavaScript is disabled the markded-content element gets ignored and a link to the raw markdown file is displayed.

-## Sometday, maybe, improvements
+## Someday, maybe, improvements

-In the present implementation the HTTP GET request is fired on element creation.
-This could be blocking.
-A better way would be to get the markdown content only when inserted into the DOM.
-This would allow you to conditionally include the r-marked element with having the overhead of the HTTP GET request.

-Good software practice would also suggest making the HTTP GET it's own component and have r-marked take data from its innerHTML.
-When that was changed it would trigger a refresh and translation from markdown to HTML by marked library.
+Present implementation doesn't optimize the number out bound xhr requests.
+That could be a big performance hit depending on how many you had on a page.
+It specifying alternate URLS, priority of request, error handling options would all be nice.

+Current implentation places the rendered HTML inside the _r-marked_ element.
+It would be nice to have a choice of using the *outerHTML* as well as the *innerHTML*.

+Nesting doesn't really make sense for _r-marked_ elements since you don't have a way of insuring the order of the HTTP GET requests.

-A third inmprovement would be to allow different Markdown engines by specifying the URL in an attribute for the r-marked element.
-It would also be useful for the custom element to replace it's outer HTML with the translated HTML result from the markdown.
+Another inmprovement would be to allow different Markdown engines by specifying in an attribute for the r-marked element.